-- 2.1.1 Businesses need to assess and be alert to the risks posed by: - Clients, - Suppliers; - Employees; and - The customers, suppliers, employees and associates of clients. - 2.1.2 Businesses must be aware of their reporting obligations.
-Neither the business nor its client needs to have been party to money laundering or terrorist financing for a reporting obligation to arise (see Chapter Six of this guidance). - 2.1.3 The UK's MLTF regime covers two distinct areas: money laundering and terrorist financing.
-Each defines the meaning of 'property' for the purposes of the regime (criminal property and terrorist property) and sets out prohibited conduct involving the property. - 2.1.4 This chapter talks about anti-money laundering (AML) and counter-terrorist finance separately.
-In the rest of the guidance 'money laundering' should be taken to include terrorist finance unless the wording specifically excludes it. - 2.1.5 Crime is an action or inaction prohibited by law and punishable by the state.
+- 2.1.1 Businesses need to assess and be alert to the risks posed by: - Clients; - Suppliers; - · Employees; and - The customers, suppliers, employees and associates of clients. - 2.1.2 Businesses must be aware of their reporting obligations.
+Neither the business nor its client needs to have been party to money laundering or terrorist financing for a reporting obligation to arise (see Chapter Six of this guidance). - 2.1.3 The UK's regime traditionally covered two distinct areas: money laundering and terrorist financing.
+Each defines the meaning of 'property' for the purposes of the regime (criminal property and terrorist property) and sets out prohibited conduct involving the property.
+Since 1 September 2022, the UK regime also includes the risks surrounding proliferation financing. - 2.1.4 This chapter talks about anti-money laundering (AML), counter-terrorist finance and proliferation financing separately.
+In the rest of the guidance 'money laundering' should be taken to include terrorist finance and proliferation finance unless the wording specifically excludes it.
+In some areas, particularly where discussing the risk-based approach, proliferation financing is specifically mentioned to remind firms of the importance of identifying and assessing the risks.

+- 2.1.5 Crime is an action or inaction prohibited by law and punishable by the state.
 It is not civil wrongdoing for which restitution is owed to another person.
-Where a representative of the state (such as HMRC) can decide whether to treat conduct as a criminal or a civil matter, for the MLTF regime businesses should consider the conduct as criminal, even where the state's decision is, frequently or even invariably, to treat it as civil.

-- 2.1.6 POCA relates to property which arises from any criminal activity whether carried out by the person in possession of the property or a third party. - 2.1.7 The following diagram explains when conduct (inside or outside the UK) is terrorism, for the MLTF regime:
+Where a representative of the state (such as HMRC) can decide whether to treat conduct as a criminal or a civil matter, for the MLTPF regime businesses should consider the conduct as criminal, even where the state's decision is, frequently or even invariably, to treat it as civil. - 2.1.6 POCA relates to property which arises from any criminal activity whether carried out by the person in possession of the property or a third party. - 2.1.7 The following diagram explains when conduct (inside or outside the UK) is terrorism, for the MLTPF regime: